-The new laws will make it clear when the consent of owners is required to change the way a scheme is being developed, while making the process more viable and streamlined for developers.
+The new laws make it clear when the consent of owners is required to change the way a scheme is being developed, while making the process more viable and streamlined for developers.

-- Schemes will no longer require a Management Statement.
+- Schemes no longer require a Management Statement.
 Previously, if a developer intended to create a scheme by successive stages, the details would be set out in a Management Statement that accompanies and forms part of the by-laws.

 - The new law ensures the rights of lot owners who have already bought into earlier stages of the scheme are protected, while making the process less cumbersome for developers.